 It’s a weird game – of space exploration – well, the exploration of a planet and its surface.

-A very early ZX Spectrum classic, first released by Micromega in 1983.
+An early ZX Spectrum classic, Deathchase was first released by Micromega in 1983.

-Although it doesn’t look like much (especially in stills), Deathchase was (and still is) an exhilarating game, and is something of a tribute to the speeder bike scenes in Star Wars: Return of the Jedi (which was released the same year, 1983).
+Although it doesn’t look like much (especially in stills), Deathchase was (and still is) an exhilarating game, and is something of a tribute to the speeder bike scenes in Return of the Jedi (which was released the same year as this, in 1983).